hibiii/mc-chibi/README.md

 "Thanks" can't simply describe my grattitude for these people, so a turbo thanks it is:

 - supersaiyansubtlety and Reece for helping me fix missing references early on
-- LlamaLad7 for helping me fix Mixin shenanigans on PlayerHurtOverride
+- LlamaLad7 for helping me fix Mixin shenanigans on PlayerHurtOverride, twice

 ## License